ai-learning-space/sql-expert/Data Selection (Part 1)/Operator REGEXP.md

 <aside>

-📖 `REGEX` is used to perform advanced pattern matching within string data
+📖 `REGEX` is used to perform advanced pattern matching within string data.

 </aside>